-http://javachannel.org is the “channel website” for Freenode ##java (if the title of the site doesn’t give it away.)
+http://javachannel.org is the “channel website” for Libera #java (if the title of the site doesn’t give it away), the replacement for the old Freenode ##java channel (see this post on the move from freenode).

 We publish a few different kinds of content: